 is a New York-based filmmaker, educator, and program manager with over 15 years experience.
 Chrystian has committed his work to creating inclusive and empowering learning spaces for filmmakers, artists, educators, and community organizers.
 He currently serves as the Workshop Director at Third World Newsreel.
 Chrystian recently managed capacity building programs and learning networks with the Mozilla Foundation and Youth INC. Chrystian has also worked as a program leader and educator with organizations such as Global Action Project, Free Arts NYC, the Tribeca Film Institute, and Manhattan Neighborhood Network.

 Christina is a filmmaker and cultural organizer.
 Awards include the Euromedia Award for Culture & Diversity (2011), a Media that Matters Change Maker Award (2012), and recognition from the German Alliance for Democracy and Tolerance (2015).
-Holding screenings in a dozen countries–her work is shown in diverse contexts from Google Headquarters, to NGOs to film-festivals.
-Commissions and grants for her work include the New America Foundation, Seattle Office of Arts and Culture, and the German Ministry for Civic Education.
-She was an Fellow at Hedgebrook (2017) and the Port Townsend Film Festival (2015).
-With a BFA/BA from the New School & Parsons School of Design, she graduated with honors.
-Her work was recognized with a five-year MTV Fight For Your Rights Scholarship (2002) and a Humanity in Action Fellowship (2006), which she completed at the United Nations High Commission on Refugees, in Berlin.
-FROM HERE is a personal project that grew from questions of how to advance racial equity in an era of globalization, and the search for her own sense of belonging in the context of generational migration.
+Her short films and interactive work has been exhibited in over a dozen countries through festivals, schools, galleries, NGOs, and corporations.
+Commissions and grants include the New America Foundation, Seattle Office of Arts and Culture, and the German Ministry for Civic Education.
+She was a Fellow at Hedgebrook (2017) and the Port Townsend Film Festival (2015), and holds a BFA/BA from the New School & Parsons School of Design.
+Her work was recognized with a five-year MTV Fight For Your Rights Scholarship (2002) and a Humanity in Action Fellowship (2006), which she completed at the United Nations High Commission on Refugees in Berlin.
+FROM HERE is her first feature-length documentary.

 Amy owns Nonfiction Media, a production company based in Seattle where she produces, shoots and edits films telling the stories of organizations around the globe.
-Since 2008, Amy has been working on a doc trilogy about one family in Nepal.
-Drawing the Tiger, the first film, was a granted project of the Sundance Institute and premiered at Hot Docs in April 2015.
-It was awarded the Best Feature Jury prize by the Northwest Film Forum, the Documentary Feature Award from CAAM Fest, the Jury Award for the Best Documentary at the Asiatica Film Festival and the UNICEF award at Film South Asia.
+Since 2008, Amy has been working on a documentary trilogy about one family in Nepal.
+The first in the trilogy, Drawing the Tiger, was a granted project of the Sundance Institute and Fork Films.
+It premiered at Hot Docs in April 2015, and received the Documentary Feature Award from CAAM Fest, the Jury Award for Best Documentary at the Asiatica Film Festival, and the UNICEF award at Film South Asia.
 The sequel, The Eldest Son, premiered at the Kathmandu Mountain Film Festival in 2017.
 The final film, Literate, is in production.
-Amy is a founding member of the Seattle Documentary Association is passionate about supporting filmmakers in their process.

 She studied German Literature, and later Visual Communication at the Hochschule der Künste (HdK).
 During her studies at HdK, she directed her first film "Der Streit" (1996) about children in a Berlin refugee home, produced for NDR, a German television station.
 In 1999 she co-directed her second film together with Michael Hammon "Hilbrow Kids" (1999) an award-winning documentary about the street children in Johannesburg, South Africa.
 In the next years completed several films including: "Finden Sie ein Bild für das, was mit Ihnen ist" (2001) and "Schlangen im Feuer" (2002) and "Verliebt ins Leben" (2011).